Luciferbrine04/CODSOFT/README.md

 # CODSOFT
-This repo contains my completed tasks i did in my intern at codsoft
+This repo contains my completed tasks i did in my intern at codsoft in java programming